benoitrosa/Generalized-Compliance-Computation-for-Continuum-Robots/README.md

 - Advantage : The computation time is is greatly reduced.
 - Drawback  : You do not have access to all the internal comments of the functions.

+## How to use your custom configuration file :
+- Open "CTCR_Shape_Functions/Write_Config.m"
+- Change the parameters you want
+- Set the folder "Generalized-Compliance-Computation-for-Continuum-Robots" as the Matlab workspace
+- Run "Write_Config(<your_config_name>)" in the Matlab terminal
+- Change the line n°42 of the "main.m" (or "main_cpp.m") as "name = '<your_config_name>' ;
+- Run "main.m" (or "main_cpp.m")

 **The “variable_mapping.pdf” file shows the correspondences between article and code variables**

 **Several configuration files are provided to let you to run the code on simple examples :**